-Ziploc Sandwich Bags are the perfect dimensions for separating and storing medium-sized lunch and snack items.
+Ziploc Grip 'N Seal Sandwich bags are the perfect dimensions for separating and storing medium-sized lunch and snack items.
 Bigger than their "snack" size bag but still not too big to put in a lunch box, these bags are moisture-resistant and easy to seal closed.

 The quality of the bags we tested was all over the place.
-Some had one leaky seam, some had two, and some were entirely leak-free; it was really hit or miss.
+Some had one leaky seam, some had two, and some were entirely leak-free; it was hit or miss.
 The bags did poorly across the board in our drop tests, as every bag we tested burst out the bottom on their first drop.
 These bags are ideally suited for packing small to medium prepared food items.

-The Ziploc quart-sized freezer bags are a scaled-down version of their gallon slide closure freezer bags.
-While this version doesn't have a slide closure, the squeeze zip is easy to use and seals well even when wet.
-While the squeeze closure is slightly less convenient than a zipper, you don't have to worry about the zipper breaking or falling off.
+The Ziploc Grip 'N Seal Freezer quart-sized bags are a scaled-down version of their gallon slide closure freezer bags.
+This version doesn't have a slide closure, but the squeeze zip is easy to use and seals well, even when wet.
+Though the squeeze closure is slightly less convenient than a zipper, you don't have to worry about the zipper breaking or falling off.
 The offset tab on the top of the bag makes opening it easier as well.
-Although not the most important detail, our testers noticed that the bags in the box were packed the neatest of all the boxes we looked at.
-This ensured easy and no double dispensing.
+Although not the most important detail, our testers noticed that the bags in the box were packed the neatest of all we tested, which ensured easy dispensing.